getpatchwork/patchwork/docs/deployment.md

     $ sudo systemctl nginx restart
     $ sudo systemctl nginx status

-patchwork uses a cron script to clean up expired registrations and send notifications of patch changes (for projects with this enabled).
+Patchwork uses a cron script to clean up expired registrations and send notifications of patch changes (for projects with this enabled).
 Something like this in your crontab should work.